 SPECIAL FIELD ORDERS, No. 15.

-Domestic servants, blacksmiths, carpenters, and other mechanics will be free to select their own work and residence, but the young and able-bodied Negroes must be encouraged to enlist as soldiers in the service of the United States, to contribute their share towards maintaining their own freedom and securing their rights as citizens of the United States.
-Negroes so enlisted will be organized into companies, battalions, and regiments under the orders of the United States military authorities, and will be paid, fed, and clothed according to law.
-The bounties paid on enlistment may, with the consent of the recruit, go to assist his family and settlement in procuring agricultural implements, seed, tools, boots, clothing, and other articles necessary for their livelihood.
+Domestic servants, blacksmiths, carpenters, and other mechanics can select their work and residence.
+Still, the young and able-bodied Negroes must be encouraged to enlist as soldiers in the service of the United States to contribute their share towards maintaining their freedom and securing their rights as citizens of the United States.
+Negroes so enlisted will be organized into companies, battalions, and regiments under the orders of the United States military authorities and will be paid, fed, and clothed according to law.
+The bounties paid on enlistment may, with the consent of the recruit, go to assist his family and settlement in procuring agricultural implements, seeds, tools, boots, clothing, and other articles necessary for their livelihood.

-The Quartermaster may, on the requisition of the Inspector of Settlements and Plantations, place at the disposal of the Inspector one or more of the captured steamers to ply between the settlements and one or more of the commercial points heretofore named in orders to afford the settlers the opportunity to supply their necessary wants, and to sell the products of their land and labor.
+The Quartermaster may, on the requisition of the Inspector of Settlements and Plantations, place one or more of the captured steamers at the Inspector's disposal to ply between the settlements and one or more of the commercial points heretofore named in order to afford the settlers the opportunity to supply their necessary wants and to sell the products of their land and labor.

 IV.
 Whenever a Negro has enlisted in the military service of the United States, he may locate his family in any one of the settlements at pleasure and acquire a homestead, and all other rights and privileges of a settler, as though present in person.
-In like manner, Negroes may settle their families and engage on board the gunboats, or in fishing, or in the navigation of the inland waters, without losing any claim to land or other advantages derived from this system.
-But no one, unless an actual settler as above defined, or unless absent on Government service, will be entitled to claim any right to land or property in any settlement by virtue of these orders.
+In like manner, Negroes may settle their families and engage on board the gunboats in fishing, or the navigation of the inland waters, without losing any claim to land or other advantages derived from this system.
+But no one, unless an actual settler as defined above or unless absent on government service, will be entitled to claim any right to land or property in any settlement by these orders.

 V. In order to carry out this system of settlement, a general officer will be detailed as Inspector of Settlements and Plantations, whose duty it shall be to visit the settlements, to regulate their police and general management, and who will furnish personally to each head of a family, subject to the approval of the President of the United States, a possessory title in writing, giving as near as possible the description of boundaries; and who shall adjust all claims or conflicts that may arise under the same, subject to the like approval, treating such titles altogether as possessory.
 The same general officer will also be charged with the enlistment and organization of the Negro recruits and protecting their interests while absent from their settlements; and will be governed by the rules and regulations prescribed by the War Department for such purposes.